NKkrisz/Steam-Deck-Hardware/Hardware/Markdown/Revisions/LCD_64GB_Black_Shielded.md

     - L - Left
     - R - Right

-## Find The Info Here Useful?
-Here's How To Support Me And This Repository!
+## How To Support Me (NKkrisz) And This Repository
 - Consider donating by clicking the button below:

 [![Ko-Fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/nkkrisz)

 - By doing so, I might be able to:
     - Get a second used / faulty LCD Deck
     - Upgrade to an OLED Deck which would enable further research
     - Buy more expensive hardware for testing, modifying or documenting Steam Deck stuff
 - Contribute with new content or fix mistakes!

 ### Backplate